*All summer classes are offered 100% online.

 US 2000 Time Management in College

 This class provides opportunities to explore and practice skills college students use to set goals, manage time, keep up with assignments, take notes effectively and study them efficiently, and fight procrastination.
-This course is for a grade and one-hour elective credit.
+This 1-credit hour elective course is graded.

 US 2001 Effective Study Skills

 This class provides opportunities to identify effective and efficient ways to work with textbooks, master complex material, structure review sessions, and address different learning styles.
-This course is for a grade and one-hour elective credit.
+This 1-credit hour elective course is graded.

 US 3530 Technology for Enhanced Learning

 In this course, students will reflect on skills for academic success and develop their skills using technology, including common computer applications such as Word and Excel, and online tools such as Appalnet, AsULearn, and Google Applications.
-This course is for a grade and one-hour elective credit.
+This 1-credit hour elective course is graded.

 RE 1010 Power Reading